Kwiebs/Forpetswithlove/exampleSite/content/english/blog/best-cat-scratching-posts-2026-complete-buying-guide.md

 tags: best cat scratching posts, cat scratching furniture, cat scratching post review, cat scratching solutions
 toc: true
 faq:
-  - question: "What type of scratching post do cats prefer most?",
+  - question: "What type of scratching post do cats prefer most?""
     answer: "Most cats prefer tall, sturdy scratching posts covered in rough materials like sisal rope.
 The post should be at least 30 inches tall to allow full stretching.
 Stability is crucial - wobbly posts discourage use.
-Some cats prefer vertical posts, others horizontal scratchers, so offering both types helps identify your cat's preference.",
+Some cats prefer vertical posts, others horizontal scratchers, so offering both types helps identify your cat's preference.""
-  - question: "How do I get my cat to use a scratching post?",
+  - question: "How do I get my cat to use a scratching post?""
     answer: "Place scratching posts near furniture your cat currently scratches.
 Encourage use with catnip, treats, and praise.
 When you see your cat scratching appropriate surfaces, reward them immediately.
 Never punish cats for scratching furniture - this creates fear.
-Redirect unwanted scratching to appropriate surfaces gently and consistently.",
+Redirect unwanted scratching to appropriate surfaces gently and consistently.""
-  - question: "How many scratching posts does a cat need?",
+  - question: "How many scratching posts does a cat need?""
     answer: "Provide at least one scratching post per cat, plus one extra.
 Place them in different areas of your home where your cat spends time.
-Having multiple options prevents competition between cats and ensures there's always an appropriate surface available when the urge to scratch strikes.",
+Having multiple options prevents competition between cats and ensures there's always an appropriate surface available when the urge to scratch strikes.""
-  - question: "What materials are best for scratching posts?",
+  - question: "What materials are best for scratching posts?""
     answer: "Sisal rope is the most popular and durable material - most cats love its rough texture.
 Corrugated cardboard is inexpensive and cats enjoy shredding it.
 Carpet is familiar but may confuse cats about what's appropriate to scratch.
 Wood provides a natural option some cats prefer.
-Offer variety to find what your cat likes best.",
+Offer variety to find what your cat likes best.""
-  - question: "How tall should a cat scratching post be?",
+  - question: "How tall should a cat scratching post be?""
     answer: "Scratching posts should be at least 30 inches tall for adult cats to allow full stretching.
 The post should be tall enough that the cat can reach up and extend their body completely while scratching.
 For kittens, shorter posts are acceptable, but they'll quickly outgrow them.
-Taller is generally better as long as the post remains stable.",
+Taller is generally better as long as the post remains stable.""
-  - question: "Do scratching posts need to be replaced?",
+  - question: "Do scratching posts need to be replaced?""
     answer: "Yes, scratching posts need replacement when they become worn or damaged.
 Sisal rope can unravel, cardboard can become shredded, and carpet can become loose.
 Regularly inspect posts and replace when they show significant wear.
 A well-maintained post is more appealing and safer for your cat to use."
 ---